decretist/Dissertation/Chapter0/chapter0.md

 hand-editing text samples of the first- and second-recension *dicta* from the Reuter and Silagi e-text.[^18]

-By the second week of September 2013, I had edited the first- and second-recension *dicta* for the first part of the *Decretum* (D.1-101).
+By mid-September 2013, I had edited the first- and second-recension *dicta* for the first part of the *Decretum* (D.1-101).
 When I ran stylo on the samples, however, I got neither of the two results I had expected: either a tight clustering of all